 Through exit interviews, you can identify patterns of misconduct and devise plans to counter them.
 Source: Placement

-Reducing Turnover and Improving Productivity
+Lowering Turnover and Increasing Productivity

 What to Do